reiggrau/websocket-connect4/README.md

 ```
 NOTE: You must start a new game when you restart the server.

-Since games are stored in the memory of the Python process, they’re lost when you stop the server.
+Since games are stored in the memory of the Python process, they're lost when you stop the server.

 Whenever you make changes to app.py, you must restart the server, create a new game in a browser, and join it in another browser.
 ```